Types of Degrees Medical Transcription Majors Are Getting

 The median salary for someone in a career related to medical transcription/transcriptionist is $36,350.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Medical Transcription

-Some degrees associated with medical transcription/transcriptionist may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with medical transcription/transcriptionist require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to medical transcription/transcriptionist have obtained the following education levels.

 |Education Level||Percentage of Workers|